Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Number of classical ground states

 More rigorously, we may also determine $b$ by systematically calculating upper and lower bounds.
 For estimating an upper bound of $b$, we consider systems with periodic boundaries and $N_\textrm{sites}=L\times L$ sites.
-Specifically, we determine $n$ for $L=4$ and $L=6$ by exhaustively generating all states in the constrained subspace.
-We note that for $L>6$ this becomes numerically too difficult due to the large number of states.
+Specifically, we determine $n$ for $L=4$, $L=6$, and $L=8$ by exhaustively generating all states in the constrained subspace.
+We note that for $L>8$ this becomes numerically too difficult due to the large number of states.
 The obtained values are given in Table~\ref{tab:numGS} together with the base $b$ calculated through $b=n^{1/L^2}$.
-The base $b$ for $L=6$ is smaller than for $L=4$ and therefore the value $b=1.541$ for $L=6$ can be used as an upper bound.
+The base $b$ decreases monotonically in $L$ for $L=4,6,8$, and therefore the value $b=1.468$ for $L=8$ can be used as an upper bound.

 A lower bound of $b$ is found by determining the exact number of states that are obtained by applying fluctuator moves in the configuration of Fig.~\ref{fig:construction_sectors}(a).
 This state has a $\sqrt{10}\times\sqrt{10}$ unit cell indicated by red dashed lines and it has one flippable cluster per unit cell (their centers are marked by red dots).
 Importantly, these flippable clusters do not overlap such that they can be flipped independently.
 Furthermore, under the condition that flippable clusters do not overlap, their density (one flippable cluster per 10 sites) is maximal in this state.
 Since each flippable cluster can be in three different configurations, fluctuator moves starting from Fig.~\ref{fig:construction_sectors}(a) can generate $3^{N_\textrm{sites}/10}$ different states in the constrained subspace, yielding the lower bound $b=3^{1/10}=1.116$.
 In total, one finds